vishakha244/Week-1/README.md

 - ✅ Project initialized on GitHub
 - ✅ Dataset loaded and described
 - ✅ Missing values handled and features selected
-- ✅ Data normalized and encoded (if required)
+- ✅ Data normalized and encoded
-- ✅ Performed EDA with visualizations (e.g., histograms, pairplots)
+- ✅ Performed EDA with visualizations
-- ✅ Started model planning based on data type (ML or CNN)
+- ✅ Started model planning based on data type

 ---